Will credits earned abroad transfer to UMW?

 - Be aware that the student, rather than the program, may most appropriately provide some information.

-CIE recommends an informative article for parents regarding study abroad and safety on the Center for Global Education SAFETI Clearinghouse website called “Advice for Parents: Frequently Asked Questions”.
-Additional information is available via UMW’s travel insurance provider once the student has been enrolled.
+CIE recommends an informative resource for parents regarding study abroad and safety on the Center for Global Education SAFETI Clearinghouse website.
+Additional information is available via UMW’s international health and medical insurance provider once the student has been enrolled.
 The US Department of State’s USA Study Abroad website provides additional information for parents.

 Is it safe for my student to study abroad?

-UMW does not allow students to study abroad in any country where there is a US Department of State Travel Warning in effect.
-Should a travel warning take effect or should a critical incident change the security situation while a student is abroad, UMW’s travel insurance provides coverage for evacuation.
+UMW does not allow students to study abroad in any country where there is a US Department of State Travel Warning in effect* (Level 3 or 4).
+Should a travel warning take effect or should a critical incident change the security situation while a student is abroad, UMW’s health and medical insurance provides coverage for evacuation.
 Evacuation due to medical emergency or natural disaster is also covered.

 Can my student opt out of UMW international insurance plan?